celtic426/blog/_posts/2018-10-02-Hacktoberfest-2018.md

 #### Improve Outdated Documentation

 Have you ever found documentation that is missing steps or that only worked in previous versions?
-Adding to documentation helps the project's developer and the community.
+Adding to documentation helps the developer and the community.

-#### Search Open Issues Using Labels
+#### Search Issues with Labels

-On GitHub's issue search, you can use labels to find projects you're interested in.
+You can search open issues and narrow down the results by language and difficulty.

 <p align="center">
   <img src="https://i.imgur.com/4mS0tdw.png" alt="GitHub labels example"/> <br>